Katariina Unt: Film and television

 Katariina Unt made her film debut as Mari in the 1994 Jaan Kolberg-directed film Jüri Rumm.
 This was followed by a recurring role on the popular ETV drama series Õnne 13.
 In 2013, she appeared in the Kanal 2 paranormal-thriller television series Süvahavva.
 Her first large film role was that of Eetla in the 2003 Sulev Keedus-directed war drama Somnambuul (English: Somnambulance).
 Other popular roles were in films such as Katrin Laur's Ruudi (2006), Veiko Õunpuu's Sügisball (Autumn Ball, 2007), Sulev Keedus' Kirjad Inglile (Letters to Angel, 2011) and Rainer Sarnet's Idioot (The Idiot, 2011), and a starring role as Viivi in the 2016 Mart Kivastik directed romantic drama Õnn tuleb magades opposite actor Ivo Uukkivi.
+In 2023, she appeared as young Ruth in the Mart Kivastik directed and penned comedy feature film Taveatrepp.

 In many of her earlier film and television appearances, she is credited as Katariina Lauk (her birthname) and Katariina Lauk-Tamm (while married to Raivo E. Tamm).

 Personal life

 In 1993 she married actor Indrek Sammul, the couple divorced in 1995.
-In 1997, she wed actor Raivo E. Tamm, however, the two would divorce in 2003.
+In 1997, she wed actor Raivo E. Tamm, the two would divorce in 2003.
 Unt and Tamm have a daughter.
 In 2011, she remarried once again, taking her husband's surname Unt.